werf/werf/docs/pages/reference/deploy_process/differences_with_helm.md

 ### Ability to implement resources tracking properly

-Werf imports helm codebase and redefines key points of helm standard deploy process.
+werf imports helm codebase and redefines key points of helm standard deploy process.
 These changes making it possible to [track resources with logs](#proper-tracking-of-deployed-resources) without complex architectural solutions such as streaming of logs over grpc when using helm client with Tiller server.

 ### Security advantage

 Typically Tiller is deployed into cluster with admin permissions.
 With werf user can setup fine grained access to cluster for example per project namespace.

-In contrast to Tiller, releases storage in Werf is not a static configuration of cluster installation.
-Thus Werf can store releases of each project right in the namespace of the project, so that neighbour projects does not have ability to see other releases if there is no access to these neighbour namespaces.
+In contrast to Tiller, releases storage in werf is not a static configuration of cluster installation.
+Thus werf can store releases of each project right in the namespace of the project, so that neighbour projects does not have ability to see other releases if there is no access to these neighbour namespaces.

 ### Installation advantage